nightroman/FarNet/RightWords/Readme.txt

 *) Correct text (editor)
 Checks spelling, shows suggestions, and corrects words in the selected text or in the text starting from the caret position.
-[Enter] in the suggestion menu replaces the highlighted word with the selected suggestion, [Esc] skips the word.
+[Enter] in the suggestion menu replaces the highlighted word with the selected suggestion.
 Menu commands:
+- [Ignore] - ignores the word once;
-- [Ignore All] - ignores the word in this session.
+- [Ignore All] - ignores the word in the current session;
-- [Stop Spell-checker] - stops word correction loop.
+- [Add to Dictionary] - adds the word to the user dictionary.

 *) Thesaurus
 Prompts to enter a word and shows the list of available meanings and synonyms